cassandra-soong/Life-expectancy-dataset-analysis/README.md

 3. How does Infant and Adult mortality rates affect life expectancy?
 4. How many countries with life expectancy in ranges <50, 50-60, 61-75, and >75?

+NOTE: Download the html version of the notebook to view the Altair visualizations.

 Dataset source from Kaggle:
 https://www.kaggle.com/datasets/augustus0498/life-expectancy-who